Breadcrumbs

 • In the pop-out side panel click under Customisations

-• Under Platform Settings you will see the following email related settings
+• Under Platform Setup you will see the following email related settings

 • Click on Configure Email Notification